jrcks67/linguist/README.md

 ## Setup the application

-1. Frontend
+## 1. Frontend
+1. install npm
+2. run npm start
+3. Once server is up , hit "http://localhost:3000" in cors-disbaled browser.

-2. Backend
+## 2. Backend
-3. Database
+## 3. Database
 Setting up Jenkins pipeline for this project.
 Will get rebuilt on every push to main branch.